How Much "Duty-Free" Can You Bring into American Samoa?

 Duty-Free Shopping in American Samoa

-Pago Pago International Airport has the one and only South Pacific Duty Free store offering alcohol, tobacco and souvenirs.
+Pago Pago International Airport has the one and only South Pacific Duty Free store offering alcohol, tobacco and souvenirs, available in the Departure Lounge only.

 For a broader selection of tax-free goods, travellers can explore local stores in Pago Pago and Fagatogo, where imported items are sold without sales tax.
 Highlights include Fagatogo Market for locally made crafts and larger retailers like KS Mart and Cost-U-Less for U.S. brand items.